el-kurto/nix-dokploy/README.md

 **Upgrading from the old hardcoded password:** Versions before v0.26.6 used a hardcoded PostgreSQL password (`amukds4wi9001583845717ad2`).
 To migrate:

+> **Important:** Complete these steps in order.
+Do not deploy the new version before changing the password — the old stack must still be running for step 2.

 1. Generate a new password file on the host:
    ```bash
    openssl rand -base64 32 > /var/lib/secrets/dokploy-db-password